microsoft/accessibility-insights-web/packages/validator/README.md

 # accessibility-insights-assessment-validator

-This library produces a tool that generates a AJV JSON validator for the accessibility insights assessment data schema.
+This library produces a tool that generates an AJV JSON validator for the Accessibility Insights assessment data schema.

 ## Contributing